pushpakgote/emojify/README.md

 # Emojify
-Sentiment Analysis with Emojy.
+Built a sentiment classifier using word embeddings.
 This app understands sentiment of the sentence and adds one of the 5 emoji's:

 `heart` : ❤️